 Simply put, the baby does not have all of his blood in his body at the moment of birth.
-By delaying clamping until after the cord stops pulsing (about 2–3 minutes), the baby will receive more blood (about 20–35 mL/kg) than he would with immediate cord clamping.
+By delaying clamping until the baby is physiologically ready, after the cord stops pulsing (about 2–3 minutes), the baby will receive more blood (about 20–35 mL/kg) than he would with immediate cord clamping.
 He will also continue to receive oxygen-rich blood from the placenta during this time.

 The benefits of delayed cord clamping for all babies include: